Federated Nonlinear System Identification: Introduction

-\begin{itemize} \item \textbf{Nonlinear framework.} We consider linearly parameterized nonlinear dynamical systems, with a focus on the widely used piecewise affine (PWA) model for representing nonlinear dynamics \citep{mania2022active, musavi2024identification}.
+Our main contributions are as follows: \begin{itemize} \item \textbf{Nonlinear framework.} We consider linearly-parameterized nonlinear dynamical systems, with a focus on the widely used piecewise affine (PWA) model for representing nonlinear dynamics \cite{mania2022active, musavi2024identification}.
 In PWA models, state transitions are expressed as linear functions of nonlinear feature embeddings of state-input pairs.
-While prior work has explored federated system identification of linear dynamical systems, to the best of our knowledge, this work develops the first federated learning framework for system identification of PWA-based nonlinear dynamical systems. \item \textbf{Theoretical analysis.} We theoretically analyze the convergence of the federated nonlinear system identification problem.
+While prior work has explored federated system identification of linear dynamical systems, to the best of our knowledge, this work develops the first federated learning framework for system identification of PWA-based nonlinear dynamical systems. \item \textbf{Convergence analysis.} We analyze the convergence of the federated nonlinear system identification problem.
 Our results show that clients benefit significantly by collaborating through federated learning.
-Particularly, we show that the convergence error decreases as $\mathcal{O}(1/\sqrt{M})$, where $M$ is the number of clients, thus having significant improvement in convergence as more clients collaborate.
-Additionally, our results theoretically characterize how heterogeneity across clients impacts the convergence error.
+Particularly, we show that the convergence error decreases as $\tilde{\mathcal{O}}(1/\sqrt{M})$, where $M$ is the number of clients and $\tilde{\mathcal{O}}(\cdot)$ is the soft-O notation, thus having significant improvement in convergence as more clients collaborate.
+Our results also theoretically characterize how heterogeneity across clients impacts the convergence error.

-\item \textbf{Experimental analysis.} To corroborate our theoretical results, we conduct extensive experiments analyzing the convergence behavior of our approach as a function of the total number of participating clients, the number of local samples at each client, as well the heterogeneity of dynamical systems across clients.
-We preview some results in Figure \ref{fig:pend_sy_id_m_eps}, which are based on real-world pendulum dynamics.
-Complete details are provided in Section \ref{sec:experiments}. \item \textbf{Algorithm validation.} Our experiments demonstrate that our federated approach achieves improved convergence rate compared to a single-client system, while offering the additional advantage of client data privacy. \end{itemize}
+\item \textbf{Experimental analysis.} We conduct experiments analyzing the convergence behavior of our approach as a function of the total number of participating clients, the number of local samples at each client, as well the heterogeneity of dynamical systems across clients.
+Complete details are provided in Section~\ref{sec:experiments}. \item \textbf{Algorithm validation.} Our experiments demonstrate that our federated approach achieves an improved convergence rate compared to a single-client system. \end{itemize}